alphagov/gds-tech-learning-pathway/README.md

 We want to:

-- elaborate the [technologists career pathways](https://docs.google.com/document/d/1_svjdchS8LIyKDF6-FAfVPSuvJmoIRgTQukuxl0XRfM/edit) in more detail, by creating a page for each competency statement in the career path
 - create a set of curated guides, organised by topic, technology, constituency, level.
 There may be multiple cross-cutting routes into the resources.
 Our aim is to offer pathways which cater for the most important needs of technologists.
+- elaborate the current [technologists career pathways within GDS](https://docs.google.com/document/d/1_svjdchS8LIyKDF6-FAfVPSuvJmoIRgTQukuxl0XRfM/edit) in more detail, by creating a page for each competency statement in the career path.
+- prepare for adopting the [DDaT career pathways within GDS](https://www.gov.uk/government/collections/digital-data-and-technology-job-roles-in-government#technical:-software-developer-) by documenting our current career pathway in more detail.

+## Status

+This repository is an early draft.
+We are working to get the structure right, and will then be focussing on the learning at Junior level before trying to elaborate it.

+Contributions are welcome in the form of PRs.

 ## What is a competency statement?